 Note the phrase “out-of-market,” though.
 MLB.TV is not a true cord-cutting resource.
 It was really designed as way for transplants—a Red Sox fan living in Seattle, for example—to watch their former home teams.
 As local broadcasts are still subject to blackout rules, you won’t be able to watch your hometown ball club live.

-A full MLB.TV subscription, which gives you access to all 30 teams' games—minus those of your local club's—is $25 per month or $113 per year.
-There’s also a single team option that lets you follow a non-local squad of your choice for $87.50 per year.
+A full MLB.TV subscription, which gives you access to all 30 teams' games—minus those of your local club's—is $25 per month or $116 per year.
+There’s also a single-team option that lets you follow a non-local squad of your choice for $90 per year.
 MLB.TV is available on the web and for the Apple TV, Roku, Chromecast, PlayStation and Xbox consoles, Amazon Fire TV, and a range of other devices.

 Major League Baseball is finally stepping up the plate and giving cord cutters more options to watch the Grand Old Game.
 We’d still like to see it offer more free streaming options of marquee matchups, as the NFL has done with Yahoo! and Twitter.
 But until then, you can take advantage of these cable alternatives, along with our guide to second-screen baseball apps, to make sure you catch all the diamond action.

-This story, "How to watch baseball online" was originally published by TechHive.
+This story, "How to watch Major League Baseball online" was originally published by TechHive.